DataBiosphere/azul/CONTRIBUTING.rst

 * We commit independent changes separately.
 If two changes could be applied in either order, they should occur in separate commits.
-Two changes A and B of which B depends on A may still be comitted separately if B represents an extension of A that we might want to revert while leaving A in place.
+Two changes A and B of which B depends on A may still be committed separately if B represents an extension of A that we might want to revert while leaving A in place.

 * We separate semantically neutral changes from those that alter semantics by committing them separately, even if that would violate the previous rule.
 The most prominent example of a semantically neutral change is a refactoring.
-We also push the every semantically neutral commit separately such that the build status checks on Github and Gitlab prove the commit's semantic neutrality.
+We also push every semantically neutral commit separately such that the build status checks on Github and Gitlab prove the commit's semantic neutrality.

 * In theory, every individual commit should pass unit and integration tests.
-In practice, on PR branches with long histories not intented to be squashed, not every commit is built in CI.
+In practice, on PR branches with long histories not intended to be squashed, not every commit is built in CI.
 This is acceptable. [#]_

 .. [#] Note: I am not a fan this rule but the desire to maintain a linear